 We require an initial referral from your GP to entitle you to maximum Medicare rebates and Health Fund benefits.

-Please visit your GP and request a referral to Dr Ben Dhanaraj or Dr Felicity Dukes for your obstetric care.
+Please visit your GP and request a referral to Dr Ben Dhanaraj, Dr Felicity Dukes for Dr Emily Hooper for your obstetric care.
 Your GP may organise routine bloods and advise you of the early optional prenatal testing.
 Your GP may also organise an ultrasound to accurately date the pregnancy.
+Early pregnancy ultrasounds can also be done at our Rooms.

 Do not worry if these have not been organised for you.
 However, please ensure you have your first appointment with our doctors prior to your 10th week of pregnancy and we will discuss any necessary testing that you may need.